Ridley Scott's unrealised projects: Pancho's War

 On January 26, 1993, Scott was committed to directing Pancho's War, an action-adventure written by Marcel Montecino from a story by Montecino and David Balkan set during the 1916 Mexican Revolution.
 The spec script, which was described by producer John Goldwyn as "a cross between the Sergio Leone westerns and the Lethal Weapon films," was purchased by Paramount Pictures who had hoped to get the film into production that year for a release the following summer, in 1994.

-Starwatcher

-As reported in May 1993, the script for a planned Scott produced film to be called Starwatcher was rewritten by screenwriter Jim Uhls.
-The Columbia Pictures film was to be the first computer animated film (and would've predated Toy Story) directed by Mœbius and Keith Ingham.
-Footage from the film was shown at the 1992 San Diego Comic-Con.
-Despite much of the footage having been completed, the production was curtailed by the death of a major producer on the film in October 1992 and the bankruptcy of French production company Videosystem.
-There were attempts to get Canal Plus to bankroll the remaining costs for completing the film, but ultimately were unsuccessful.

 Overkill

 In December 1993, it was reported that Scott, who wanted to take on an action film as his next project, was circling to direct the spec script Overkill by Reed Steiner.
 20th Century Fox was negotiating the involvement of Scott and with Wesley Snipes possibly starring.
 According to Variety, the script follows a CIA agent who unretires to track down his protégé-turned-assassin.

 Untitled Mark Malone script

 In 1995, New York-based screenwriter Mark Malone was reportedly in the process of developing the script for a new film to be directed by Scott, though no details were disclosed regarding the project.